 Ten years is still a ways to go; until then, use the following precautionary advice for today’s technology as you bare the open highway.

 Don’t fully trust your GPS device

 Of course, GPS devices are wonderful technology to have since it helps thousands of people get to their intended destination safety.
 But for a small percentage, GPS devices can be instantly dangerous if not updated, or if you are in unfamiliar territory.
 There have been dozens of cases throughout California and San Diego where unaware drivers have trusted their GPS devices to the point of danger: driving onto one-way streets, railroad tracks, and closed exits.
 Use your common sense when trusting a GPS device.

 It’s a good habit to keep up on oil changes, tire rotations, tire inflation, and updated brakes.
 Doing so ensures your car is performing at tip-top shape which can help you save gas money, car troubles, and most importantly, even your life if you can avoid a looming car accident.

 Put down your cell phone once and for all and pick up a user-friendly, lightweight Bluetooth device so you can stay concentrated on the road, not on the phone call.
 Many cars even have Bluetooth installed directly into the car’s dashboard, allowing drivers to easily take calls if necessary without having to fumble for a portable Bluetooth device.

-As specialists in handling car accident claims, Pines Salomon Injury Lawyers can help you seek fair financial recovery for your car accident injury when dealing with an insurance agency.
+As specialists in handling car accident claims, Pines Salomon Injury Lawyers, APC. can help you seek fair financial recovery for your car accident injury when dealing with an insurance agency.
 The firm has over 20 years of experience helping injured people throughout San Diego County.
 Call us today at 1-858-551-2090 for a free, confidential legal review of your case.